-Well you must have heard of the different generation of mobile networks 2G, 3G, 4G.
+Well, you must have heard of the different generations of mobile networks 2G, 3G, 4G.
 Some people even get confused with the terms.
-2G, the second generation of mobile network is mostly available but 3G, 4G coverage is still not available in all the areas.
-Data using customers now prefer 3G, 4G which has faster data speed compared to 2G.
-This post, we are explaining 2G, 3G and 4G mobile networks in simple terms.
-We actually start from 1G and end in 5G for the basic introduction.
+2G, the second generation of mobile networks is mostly available, but 3G, 4G coverage is still not available in all the areas.
+Data using customers now prefer 4G, 5G which has faster data speed compared to 2G.
+Currently, 5G network is growing in many countries but still not available ubiquitously.
+This post explains 2G, 3G, 4G, and 5G mobile networks in simple terms.
+We begin from 1G and then end in 5G for the basic introduction.

-1G: The mobile technology started from 1G, the first generation analog mobile having voice call only.
-There was no any data service in 1G.
+The mobile technology started from 1G, the first-generation analog mobile having voice call only.
+There was no data service in 1G.

-2G: After some technology advancement, in early 1990s the world got to see 2G, the first digital mobile standard.
-2G has voice, SMS and slow data service whereas the addition of GPRS and EDGE enhanced the speed too some extent.
-Remember G and E sign on the top which actually means GPRS and EDGE.
-GPRS and EDGE also adds Multimedia messaging service aka MMS.
+After some technological advancement, in the early 1990s, the world got to see 2G, the first digital mobile standard.
+2G has voice, SMS, and slow data service, whereas GPRS and EDGE’s addition enhanced the speed to some extent.
+Remember G and E sign on the top, which means GPRS and EDGE.
+GPRS and EDGE also add Multimedia messaging service, aka MMS.

-3G came in early 2000, which can provide voice, video call and fast data.
-With several addition of technology, 3G can even provide up to 42 Mbps speed.
-But a customer gets around 4 to 7 Mbps in average.
+3G came in early 2000, which can provide voice, video call, and fast data.
+With several additions of technology, 3G can even offer up to 42 Mbps speed.
+But a customer gets around 4 to 7 Mbps on average.
 You can see either 3G or H or H+ sign for 3G.

-4G: Lastly the fastest available speed from a commercial network is with 4G in 2009.
-Which can provide data speed up to 100 Mbps but it depends on several other factors.
-Customers using 4G can get speed from 10 to 15 Mbps in average.
-You also cannot get the regular voice calls in 4G, so the calls happen from 2G, 3G or need to add VoLTE (Voice over LTE).
+Lastly, the fastest available speed from a commercial network is 4G in 2009.
+Which can provide data speed up to 100 Mbps, but it depends on several other factors.
+Customers using 4G can get data rates from 10 to 15 Mbps on average.
+You also cannot get the regular voice calls in 4G, so the calls happen from 2G, 3G, or need to add VoLTE (Voice over LTE).
 You can see 4G or LTE sign in the top for 4G.
 We also have a post regarding expectations for 4G in people.

 Comparison of 1G to 5G mobile technologies